 A carbon monoxide detector, or CO detector, is a device that detects the presence of the carbon monoxide (CO) gas in order to prevent carbon monoxide poisoning.
 CO detectors are designed to measure CO levels over time and sound an alarm before dangerous levels of CO accumulate in an environment, giving people adequate warning to safely ventilate the area or evacuate.

-Smoke detectors detect the smoke generated by flaming or smoldering fires, whereas CO detectors detect and warn people about dangerous CO buildup caused, for example, by a malfunctioning fuel-burning device.
-In the residences, some common sources of CO include boilers, space heaters, water heaters, and blocked chimneys.
+Smoke detectors detect the smoke generated by flaming or smoldering fires, whereas CO detectors detect and warn people about dangerous CO build-up caused, for example, by a malfunctioning fuel-burning device.
+In the residence halls, some common sources of CO include boilers, space heaters, water heaters, and blocked chimneys.

 The W&M campus has 140 CO detectors in various locations.
 The batteries are changed annually during the summer and the inventory is maintained by the Fire Safety Officer.